JRF-2018/sympy_matrix_tools/README.md

 ## Usage of predicate logic (**Experimental**)

 I introduced ForAll as a predicate.
 You can prove predicate logic through proofstates.
 Each proofstate is an ordinary theorem itself.
+You can resolve a usual theorem that does not use FrozenGoal.

 I referred to the generic proof assistant Isabelle.